pranshuj73/mysql-diary/README.md

 	</a>

 <h2 align="center">Andy - Diary & To-Do</h2>
-<p align="center">Andy uses MySQL as database to store your diary entries as well as your tasks in the to-do list.</p>
+<p align="center">Andy uses SQLite as database to store your diary entries as well as your tasks in the to-do list.</p>
 </p>

 ---

 ### About the Project
 I created Andy for my school project and to learn more about gui programming with python.
-Andy uses tkinter for its interface and mysql as the database where it stores diary entries and tasks
+Andy uses tkinter for its interface and SQLite as the database where it stores diary entries and tasks

 ---